 Cover the countertops with newspaper to protect them from paint drips and spills.
 Secure the paper with painter’s tape.
-If you’re painting the bottom cabinets, place plastic or canvas drop cloths on the floor.
+If you’re painting the bottom cabinets, place plastic or canvas drop cloths or tarps on the floor.
 Secure the drop cloths with painter’s tape to keep them in place.

-Step 3: Clean and Prepare Kitchen Cabinets
+Step 3: Clean and Prepare Kitchen Cabinets for Painting

 Before adding primer and paint, learn how to properly clean and prepare your cabinets.
 Use trisodium phosphate (TSP) to thoroughly clean and prepare all surfaces you’re going to paint.
-Mix TSP powder and water according to the manufacturer’s instructions.
+Mix TSP powder and water in a bucket according to the manufacturer’s instructions.
 Use this solution and a sponge to wash all surfaces of the cabinets, including the doors, cabinet façades and the front and sides.